astronomer/astro-docs/enterprise/v0.25/06_manage-astronomer/11_configure-nfs.md

 ### Step 4: Configure Astronomer Deployments

-For each Deployment you want to connect to your EFS file storage:
+For each Airflow Deployment that you want to connect to your EFS file storage:

-1. In the Astronomer UI, create a new Airflow Deployment or open an existing one.
-2. Go to the **DAG Deployment** section of the Deployment's Settings page.
+1. In the Astronomer UI, go to the **DAG Deployment** section of the Deployment's Settings page.
-3. For your **Mechanism**, select **NFS Volume Mount**:
+2. For your **Mechanism**, select **NFS Volume Mount**:

     ![Custom Release Name Field](https://assets2.astronomer.io/main/docs/astronomer-ui/nfs.png)

-4. In the **NFS Location** field that appears, enter the location of your volume-based DAG directory as `<IP>:/<path>` (for example: `192.168.0.1:/path/to/your/dags`).
+3. In the **NFS Location** field that appears, enter the location of your volume-based DAG directory as `<efs-file-system-id>.efs.<aws-region>.amazonaws.com:/`.
-5. Save your changes.
+4. Save your changes.
-6. Save the following as `efs-nfs.yaml`.
-Replace `<your-file-system-id>` with the EFS file-system-id and `< airflow-deployment-namespace>` with the namespace of your Airflow Deployment (typically `astronomer-<Astronomer-release-name>`).
+5. Save the following as `efs-nfs.yaml`.
+Replace `<your-file-system-id>` with the EFS file-system-id and `<your-airflow-deployment-namespace>` with the namespace of your Airflow Deployment.
+This is typically `astronomer-<your-deployment-release-name>`.

     ```yaml
     apiVersion: v1